 Also, you can choose a few paint colors, but build a color palette for your home around them and stick to those few colors.

-Here are my best tips concerning painting rooms in your home…
+Here are my best tips when painting rooms in your home…

-- if you paint other rooms in your home other colors make sure they all work together and are a shade (black paint added) or tint (white paint added) of one main color
+• if you paint other rooms in your home other colors make sure they all work together and are a shade (black paint added) or tint (white paint added) of one main wall color

 And again, read and reread 6 TIPS FOR CHOOSING THE PERFECT PAINT COLOR